Program Director; Advocate, Intervene, Mentor (AIM) Program

 Project Director, Red Hook Community Justice Center

 Julian Adler is the director of the Red Hook Community Justice Center in Brooklyn, NY, the nation’s first multi-jurisdictional community court.
-Mr. Adler is also the director of Brooklyn Justice Initiatives, which operates out of the centralized criminal court and seeks to forge a range of new responses to misdemeanor defendants, including an alternative to incarceration program for adolescents, the first pre-trial supervised release program for misdemeanor offenders in New York City, and a human trafficking intervention program.
+He also oversees Brooklyn Justice Initiatives, which operates out of the centralized criminal court and seeks to forge a range of new responses to misdemeanor defendants, including an alternative to incarceration program for adolescents and young adults; the first pre-trial supervised release program for misdemeanor offenders in New York City; and a human trafficking intervention program.
+Additionally, Mr. Adler oversees the Kings County Court-based Intervention and Resource Team (Brooklyn CIRT), an alternative to detention and incarceration program for misdemeanor- and felony-level defendants with mental health needs.
 He is a Co-Principal Investigator on the Misdemeanor Evidence-Based Assessment project, a federally-funded, multi-site study of criminogenic risks and needs across misdemeanor populations, and he is actively involved in a broad range of agency-wide clinical projects.
-Mr. Adler previously assisted with planning and start-up operations for Newark Community Solutions, the first community court in New Jersey.
+Mr. Adler assisted with planning and start-up operations for Newark Community Solutions, the first community court in New Jersey.
 He is an admitted attorney and a Licensed Clinical Social Worker (LCSW) in the State of New York, with extensive backgrounds in family mediation and psychotherapy.
-Mr. Adler is the co-author of "Minding the Elephant: Criminal Defense Practice in Community Courts" (2012), which appeared in The Judge's Journal, a publication of the American Bar Association Judicial Division.
+Mr. Adler presents nationally and internationally on justice innovation, and he is the co-author of "Minding the Elephant: Criminal Defense Practice in Community Courts" (2012), which appeared in The Judge's Journal, a publication of the American Bar Association Judicial Division.
+He is a graduate of Wesleyan University, Fordham Law School, and Fordham University Graduate School of Social Service.

 Director, Domestic Violence & Family Court Programs